 R-value is relevant in terms of insulation used around the window during installation.
 This includes the use of caulking and insulation around the window where it meets the walls of the structure.
 The higher the R-value of any material, the greater the insulating value.
-In relation to windows, U-value takes more than conduction of heat into consideration.
+In relation to windows, U-value takes more than the conduction of heat into consideration.
 It also considers airflow or convection around the window and the amount of radiated or reflected heat off the glass.

 Title 24 Requirements

-Another important aspect of choosing replacement windows are the Title 24 requirements.
-Title 24 in California relates to windows, glazed doors, and skylights and how these elements impact energy use in a home.
+Another important aspect of choosing replacement windows is the Title 24 requirements.
+Also, Title 24 in California relates to windows, glazed doors, and skylights and how these elements impact energy use in a home.
 Title 24 has mandatory requirements regarding the U-value and solar heat gain coefficient (SHGC) ratings of windows.

 We’ve already addressed U-value, so here’s a quick review of SHGC—it’s the fraction of incident solar radiation admitted through a window, both directly transmitted and absorbed then released inward.
 It’s a number between 0 and 1, with the lower the number indicating less solar heat transmission.

 Title 24 mandatory measures require that both the U-factor and the SHGC of manufactured fenestration products be determined from the National Fenestration Rating Council’s (NFRC) Certified Product Directory or from the California Energy Commission (CEC) approved default tables.